Jan21493/Linkplay/Downgrade.md

 ```

 ## Firmware Downgrade v4.6
 In newer versions it does not work to modifiy your DNS server to add a spoofed (local) IP address like 10.1.1.22 for silenceota.linkplay.com anymore.
+With Wireshark I was not able to see any http requests to the ***products.xml*** file from the Linkplay device.
 I'm not sure if that's due to the fact that this is a local IP address or spoofing is not allowed for silenceota.linkplay.com anymore.
 The following procedure has been tested with v4.6.415145, release date 2022/04/27.

-To be able to downgrade the firmware and prevent an automatic upgrade afterwards you need to modify DNS names, e.g. you may install dnsmasq on your local network and point to that DNS server from your DHCP server.
-To redirect the firmware up-/downgrade process to your own webserver, you can create a simple file in the /etc/dnsmasq.d directory with the following content (10.1.1.22 is the IP address of my webserver located on my MacMini)
+To be able to prevent an automatic upgrade afterwards you need to modify DNS names or block specific DNS requests.
+You may either install dnsmasq on your local network and point to that DNS server from your DHCP server or block DNS requests from the Linkplay device to the Internet.
+To install dnsmasq follow instructions from the Internet, create a simple file in the /etc/dnsmasq.d directory with the following content (10.1.1.22 is the IP address of my webserver located on my MacMini)

-I've used the FQDN **_ota.tatooine.org_** (that I do not have registered) to be independent of a specific IP address.
-The downgrade has been tested with plain IP addresses as well (in all config files and SetUpdateServer command), so you may not need to run your own dnsmasq server, but you need to block Internet requests from the Linkplay devices to prevent automatic upgrades afterwards.
+The downgrade process seem only to work with plain IP addresses instead of DNS names in all config files and the SetUpdateServer command, so you may not need to run your own dnsmasq server, but you need to block DNS requests from the Linkplay devices to the Internet to prevent automatic upgrades afterwards.

 The following records were created on the DNS server:
 ```